macterra/metatron/docs/README.md

 The vault is the main UI for the system.
 The vault can be configured to connect to any number of blockchain nodes, using their built-in wallets to store and authorize assets.

+The vault also acts as an asset explorer, listing all assets discovered and validated by the scanners.
+Using the explorer feature, the user can view the complete authorized version history of any asset.
+The explorer set of features could be split into its own application separate from the vault, separating concerns that require user authentication (vault) from those that may be accessed anonymously (explorer).

 ### Blockchain nodes

 Each blockchain node is a docker containerized version of a full node that validates transactions and blocks for a particular blockchain.